Stinging and Biting Pests (C 782)Download PDF

 The cicada killer, mud dauber and scorpion are solitary creatures and are usually encountered one at a time.
 They are non-aggressive but will sting if provoked or trapped against bare skin.
 Their food consists of spiders and insects.

-Pipe organ mud daubers are elongated, slender and usually shiny-black wasps that vary in length from about a half inch to an inch or more.
-These wasps make their mud nests with the cells arranged in the form of long tubes, hence the common “pipe organ” name.
+Pipe-organ mud daubers are elongated, slender and usually shiny-black wasps that vary in length from about a half inch to an inch or more.
+These wasps make their mud nests with the cells arranged in the form of long tubes, hence the common "pipe organ" name.
 Individual wasps make a buzzing sound as they shape mud into a nest and provision it with spiders for their larvae to feed upon during development.
 The female wasp stings and paralyzes the wasp and then lays an egg on it and seals it in the mud tube.
-The nests are often in protected but open areas under the roof eaves of buildings or sheds.
+The nests are often in protected but open areas under the roof eaves of buildings and sheds or in garages.
 Mud daubers rarely sting and are generally considered beneficial in reducing spider populations.

 Scorpions are found across the country.
 The abdomen is broadly joined to the head area and is differentiated into two parts: a broad seven-segmented front portion and a much narrower five-segmented rear portion that terminates in a stinger.
 Scorpions prefer to nest under rocks, tree bark, boards, garbage cans and rubbish piles.
 Those found in Georgia are about 2 inches long and the pain of the sting is similar to that of a bee or wasp.